llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines/pro-bounds-avoid-unchecked-container-accesses.rst

-.. title:: clang-tidy - cppcoreguidelines-prefer-at-over-subscript-operator
+.. title:: clang-tidy - cppcoreguidelines-pro-bounds-avoid-unchecked-container-accesses

-cppcoreguidelines-prefer-at-over-subscript-operator
+cppcoreguidelines-pro-bounds-avoid-unchecked-container-accesses
 ===================================================

 Flags the unsafe ``operator[]`` and suggests replacing it with ``at()``.